mikeyhoward1977/synchronized-post-publisher/README.md

-# WordPress Multi Publish
+# Synchronized Post Publishing for WordPress
-Publish multiple posts when a master post is published
+Publish multiple posts at the same time when a master post is published